01. Mesothelioma Treatment in El Dorado

 The Winthrop P. Rockefeller Cancer Institute at the University of Arkansas for Medical Sciences is located in Little Rock, Arkansas.
 It is the only academic cancer and research facility in the state and is home to a dedicated lung cancer clinic for mesothelioma patients.
 This facility offers patients a team of experts including surgeons, oncologists, radiologists, nurses and support staff in social work and palliative care.

-Patients may also choose to travel further to the Harold C. Simmons Comprehensive Cancer Center at the University of Texas Southwestern Medical Center in Dallas.
+Patients may also choose to travel out-of-state to the Willis-Knighton Cancer Center in Shreveport, Louisiana.
+There is also the Harold C. Simmons Comprehensive Cancer Center at the University of Texas Southwestern Medical Center in Dallas.
 This center has a program dedicated to mesothelioma.
 The center also offers clinical trials, which can allow eligible patients to access new and emerging treatment options.

 02. Mesothelioma Doctors in El Dorado